lab1092/blender-manual_ja/manual/lighting/lamps/sun/sky_and_atmosphere.rst

 +                                                                                    |                                                                                    +
 +   Sun Intensity: 6.66.                                                             |   Sun Intensity: 10.0.                                                             +
 +------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+
-+Variations in :guilabel:`Sun Intensity` parameter, all other settings to default.                                                                                        +
++Variations in *Sun Intensity* parameter, all other settings to default.                                                                                                  +
 +------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+